kmbordin/CarbonSink_subtropicalBAF/README.md

-# CarbonSink_subtropicalBAF

-Bordin et al.: Functional diversity positively affects carbon sink in the subtropical Brazilian Atlantic Forest
+Manuscript: Bordin et al.2023 - No relationship between biodiversity and forest carbon sink across the subtropical Brazilian Atlantic Forest at journal *Perspectives in Ecology and Conservation*

 Codes from the data analysis and figures